-- i. to provide up to an average of 12 hours of teaching in French during each week of full term, as directed by the Senior Tutor and Tutor in French.
-This will include the teaching of all French language papers (oral and written) for the first-year course (papers I and II) and the final honours school (papers I, II, III and oral examination). (see below Handbooks for details) - ii. to share pastoral duties and participate in the organisation of teaching in French in the College as required, contributing to the delivery of the subject and needs of the College as directed by the Senior Tutor and subject tutor(s). - iii. to set (and mark) start of term collections as required; - iv. to run or assist in the undergraduate admissions process in College, if required; - v. to contribute as appropriate to the College's access and outreach initiatives.
+- i. to provide up to an average of 8 hours of teaching (tutorials and classes) during each week of full term, as directed by the Senior Tutor and Tutor in French.
+Candidates must be able to teach the Early Modern Literature (1530-1800) paper (Paper VII) and the pre-nineteenth century part of the Modern Literature (1715 to the present) paper (Paper VIII) together with appropriate Prescribed Authors (Paper X).
+They will also be expected to teach the pre-nineteenth century part of the first-year literature syllabus and French to English translation (see below handbooks). - ii. to share pastoral duties and participate in the organisation of the year abroad for the College students as required; contribute to the delivery of the subject and needs of the College as directed by the Senior Tutor and subject tutor(s). - iii. to set (and mark) start of term collections as required. - iv. to run or assist in the undergraduate admissions process in College, if required. - v. to contribute as appropriate to the College's access and outreach initiatives. - vi. to conduct research appropriate for career stage.